Keith-S-Thompson/gpt-wizard/README.md

 by running `git log` on an individual file, but you can `git checkout` a tag and see the files that made up that release.

+The `Attic` subdirectory is an artifict of the original CVS repo, and contains files that were removed.

 `gpt-wizard` was designed to work with releases of Globus as it existed when I worked at SDSC up to 2007.
 I haven't kept up with Globus since leaving SDSC, but gpt-wizard is likely not necessary or useful